-100 LPN Transition to RN Practice 3 Credit Hours 4 Billable Contact Hours
+100 LPN Transition to RN Practice 3 (

 Prerequisite: Acceptance into the PN to RN program.
-ENGL 151, PSYCH 151, BIOL 257 (formerly BIOL 157), BIOL 258 (formerly BIOL 158)
+ENGL 151, PSYCH 151, BIOL 257, BIOL 258

 Corequisite: ENGL 152 or HLTSC 120: In order to complete the program according to the plan of study, students will need to have one of these courses completed prior to beginning the first LPN to RN course.
 The remaining course must be completed during the spring semester concurrent with PNRN 100.